WerkRaum Wiesbaden in June

 sam - The Glass Museum

-The sam – Stadtmuseum am Markt transforms into the “Transparent Museum” at WerkRaum Wiesbaden.
-The director and staff members offer insights into their work with and on the exhibits, display objects, and are available for conversation.
-In this way, WerkRaum also becomes an open space for discussion about city history, the collection, and museum work.
+The sam – Stadtmuseum am Markt will become a “transparent museum” at WerkRaum Wiesbaden: The director and staff will offer insights into their work with and on the exhibits, display objects, and be available for conversation.
+WerkRaum will thus also become an open space for discussion about the city’s history, the collection, and museum work.

 Consumer dialog